 After you have attached the microservice to the single view, a link to the microservice will appear.
 Click on the link to navigate to the detail page of the microservice.

-These links are only for documentation purpose.
-You can use them to track which services are responsible for keeping updated the Single View.
+These links are for documentation purposes only.
+You can use them to track which services are responsible for keeping the Single View updated.

 In the Marketplace, you can find a template and a plugin that can help you in configuring all the Single View Creator services that you need.
 In particular: